top of page

 Understanding the patterns of vertical migration could help us predict where in the water column right whales will be located during the day and night.
 If they are in shallower depths at night, this might increase their risk of vessel strike, especially in low-light conditions.

-As part of my PhD research, I'll be analyzing oceanographic data from 2019 and future research cruises in the Gulf of St. Lawrence to determine how copepods are distributed in the water column at different times of day, when right whales are nearby.
-I hope that this information can be used to inform models of vessel strike risk for these endangered whales.
+As part of my PhD research, I analyzed oceanographic and whale sightings data collected in the Gulf of St. Lawrence between 2019-2022 to determine how copepods are distributed in the water column at different times of day, when right whales are nearby.
+This study was published in 2025 in Marine Ecology Progress Series.
+The data demonstrated that:

 To study plankton in the water column, we use a variety of oceanographic sensors.
 From left to right: an ocean glider, a cage with an optical plankton counter, and a multinet.